pygsuite/pygsuite/readme.md

 # Pygsuite

-This package provides utilities for working with sheets, docs, and slides.
+This package provides utilities for working with sheets, docs, and slides in a pythonic, object-oriented way.